How much does your vehicle benefit from regular servicing?

 Servicing keeps your vehicle as safe as possible

 One of the key aspects of servicing involves checking up on and potentially replacing the vital parts of your vehicle that keep you safe on the road.
-Things like your brakes, tires and suspension components are all thoroughly inspected during a service – as a failure or worn part of these can seriously impact the safety of your vehicle.
+Things like your brakes, tires and suspension components are all thoroughly inspected during a service – as a failure or worn part of these can seriously impact the safety of your vehicle and may even increase your risk of getting in an auto accident.

 Worn tires and brakes can make your vehicle difficult to control in hostile conditions such as a wet road, and work or broken suspension can make your vehicle’s driving characteristics unpredictable and potentially uncontrollable.
 Keeping up a regular servicing schedule means that all key components stay in good working order, which keeps you and all other road users as safe as possible whilst driving.